AlgoMaster Logo

 Code

 The exponential time comes from recomputing the same subproblems.
-For F(30), the naive approach makes over 2 million function calls, but there are only 31 unique subproblems.
+For F(30), the recursion makes about 2.7 million calls, but there are only 31 distinct subproblems.
+Storing each result the first time it is computed removes the redundancy entirely.

 Approach 2: Memoization (Top-Down DP)